A couple looking at a window, potentially contemplating real estate views or assessing a property.

 Cons Of An FHA Streamline Refinance

-Like anything else, you should be aware of certain trade-offs before taking out an FHA streamline refinance.
+You should also be aware of certain trade-offs before taking out an FHA Streamline Refinance.
 Let’s look at some considerations.

 Closing Costs Are Required